vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 That is your website link.
 ### Q: How do I update my sketch on GitHub Pages?

-To update your Processing sketch on GitHub Pages, simply make changes to your processing pde file, then commit and push your changes to GitHub.
+To update your Processing sketch on GitHub Pages, simply make changes to your your_awesome_sketch.pde file, then commit and push your changes to GitHub.

-If you do not know about `push`, then simply edit the yourSketch.pde file from GitHub's file editor and then commit.
+If you do not know about `push`, then simply edit your_awesome_sketch.pde file from GitHub's file editor and then commit.

 GitHub will automatically rebuild your website and your changes should be visible in a few minutes.

 ### Q: My website is live but why my Sketch is not visible?

 Most likely your sketch files contain unsupported methods like rect(), circle() or any libraries like audio and so on.
-See `Unsupported Methods` section of this document.
+See the `Unsupported Methods` section of this document.

+### Q: My Sketch is not visible.
+OR:

+- Only showing the list of directories and files.
+OR:
+- Only showing the content of my readme.md file.

+Make sure `your_awesome_sketch.pde` file **AND** the `index.html` files are in the root directory of your repository.
+This means these two files have to be on the very first page of your repository.
+They must not be inside any subfolders.

 ### Q: I want to rename my processing sketch file or create another sketch.

 - If you want to change the filename of your sketch, you need to regenerate the index.html file by following STEP 6.
 - If you want to create another new sketch, follow all the steps from STEP 6 to STEP 8-9.